-We teach the same curriculum remotely as we do in school wherever possible and appropriate.
-However, we have needed to make some adaptations in some subjects.
+We teach the same curriculum remotely as we do in school, wherever possible and appropriate.
+However, we will need to make some adaptations in some subjects to fit with remote learning.

-Class Teacher will:
+The Class Teacher will:

-- Share Weekly Learning Grid by 5.00pm and then every Friday - Upload assignment & lesson resources/links to MS Teams or Dojo - Feedback on pupils work for Core and Foundation subjects where required and in an appropriate format (verbal, whole class, written etc) - Provide online teaching to support work covered in class.
-This may include live lessons, pre-recorded (Loom) lessons by the class teacher or Oak National Primary
+- Share Weekly Learning Grid by 5.00pm on the day of closure and then every Friday - Upload assignment & lesson resources/links to MS Teams (or ClassDojo where Teams is not yet fully operational)

+- Feedback on pupils work for Core subjects, and Foundation subjects where required, and in an appropriate format (verbal, whole class, written etc) - Provide online teaching to support work covered in class.
+This may include live lessons, pre-recorded (Loom) lessons by the class teacher or recorded lessons via Oak National Primary